 Now, I’m always up for a good challenge, and being new around here, I definitely wanted to knock this one out of the park.
 However, I had some concerns.
 First of all, despite having a few years of basic social media management under my belt, I’d never really done much with Google+.
 It was largely new to me.
 And second of all, the vast majority of what I’d been hearing about Google+ over the past couple of years had not been particularly positive.

-Launched with much fanfare in 2011, Google+ was expected to challenge Facebook and disrupt social sharing by creating, not just a new social media platform, but one profile to integrate Google’s other products from Youtube to Gmail to Hang Outs.
-Four years later, among backlash from users, a litany of setbacks and missteps, and abysmal user rates, there is a growing consensus in the industry that Google+ is proving to be a failed experiment.
-Over the last couple of months, Forbes, Tech Crunch, and Business Insider have all declared Google+ to be dead — or at least on life support.
+Launched with much fanfare in 2011, Google+ was expected to challenge Facebook and disrupt social sharing by creating, not just a new social media platform, but one profile to integrate Google’s other products from YouTube to Gmail to Hang Outs.
+Years later, amid backlash from users, a litany of setbacks and missteps, and abysmal user rates, there’s been a growing consensus in the industry that Google+ is proving to be a failed experiment.
+Long ago, Forbes, Tech Crunch, and Business Insider all declared Google+ to be dead — or at least on life support.

 I found myself in an interesting position.
 I wanted to do a good job, but I was worried that it didn’t make sense to write the ultimate how-to guide to Google+ for business when the rest of the industry seemed ready to write its post mortem.
 If I was going to proceed, I was going to need to see some proof of life.
 I had to start with the obvious question: